razvancornita/ATM-Machine/README.md

 * DELETE - for deauthenticating
 * POST - for authenticating, depositing and withdrawing money

 Check the file "Business Analyisis.txt" for detailed descriptions of each method, along with their restrictions.
+The file can be found here: https://github.com/razvancornita/ATM-Machine/blob/main/Business%20Analysis.txt